Mahé Drysdale: Personal life

 Drysdale married fellow rower and Olympic bronze medallist Juliette Haigh in September 2013.
-They have one daughter, born in October 2014.
+They have three children, with a daughter born in October 2014, a son in January 2017, and another daughter in September 2019.

 Drysdale is cousin to Rose Keddell, a member of the New Zealand women's hockey team.
 His younger brother, Peter, is a cricketer.
+His grandfather, Bob Owens, served as mayor of Tauranga from 1968 to 1977.